 How does Buffer’s pricing work?

 Buffer has one free plan and a few paid plans (which have changed as of writing this article) that can either be paid monthly or annually.
-If you are only interested in the publishing features, there are the following plans: Pro (ideal for those getting started), Premium (ideal for growing brands) and Business (ideal for bigger teams).
-If you would like to access analytics and reporting features too, you can opt for another Pro or Premium plan (both of which are more expensive).
+If you are only interested in the publishing features, there are the following plans: Essentials (ideal for those getting started), Team (ideal for growing brands) and Agency (ideal for bigger teams).